 Taking a sweeping drone's eye view of the industrial real estate landscape, there are several macro trends that bode well for the small bay industrial real estate asset class.

 First, the E-commerce boom has been a significant driver in the demand for small bay industrial assets.
-Because consumers demand faster delivery times - even over cheaper prices- the demand from e-commerce businesses searching for last-mile distribution hubs located closer to urban centers has boosted the strategic importance of smaller industrial facilities.
+Because consumers demand faster delivery times, demand from e-commerce businesses searching for last-mile distribution hubs located closer to urban centers has boosted the strategic importance of smaller industrial facilities.
 Small bay industrial properties are perfectly suited for this role, providing the necessary proximity to consumer markets, and the flexibility to accommodate a wide variety of business models and their respective inventory turnover requirements.
 This trend is expected to continue as online shopping becomes even more ingrained in consumer behavior.

 Why Small Bay Industrial Assets Appeal to Delaware Statutory Trust Investors

-For one, the average large industrial facility is typically occupied by a single tenant that has a 10–15-year long-term NNN lease in place.
-However, small bay industrial assets generally have shorter weighted average lease terms (WALTs) that are typically less than 5 years.
-This benefits investors on two fronts.
-The first is that these shorter lease terms can rapidly increase property values in a rising rent environment.
+For one, the average large industrial facility is typically occupied by a single tenant that has a 5–15-year long-term NNN lease in place.
+However, small bay industrial assets generally have shorter weighted average lease terms (WALTs) that are often 1 to 3 years in duration.
+This potentially benefits investors on two fronts.
+The first is that these shorter lease terms can often increase property values in a rising rent environment as the DST sponsor is able to potentially bring under market rents to market creating a potentially increased Net Operating Income (NOI) at the asset level.
+Increased NOI often means increased values, something all DST investors appreciate.
 In addition, shorter lease terms provide owners the ability to adjust rents more quickly, providing some inflation protection that longer-term leases in larger industrial buildings can’t match.

-In addition, small bay industrial properties are also incredibly resilient to ebb and flow of economic tides because they have a higher number of leasing opportunities compared to single-tenant large industrial properties.
-As a result, the light bay industrial asset attracts a broader range of leasing prospects, leading to consistently strong demand across a diverse mix of tenants, regardless of market conditions or cycles.
+In addition, small bay industrial properties are also incredibly resilient to the ebb and flow of economic tides because they have a higher number of leasing opportunities due to the vast array of tenants that typically rent these smaller spaces compared to single-tenant large industrial properties, which often require a very specific tenant to fill a 100,000 to 300,000 square foot space.
+As a result, the small bay industrial asset class attracts a broader range of leasing prospects, leading to a potentially more consistent demand across a diverse mix of tenants, regardless of market conditions or cycles.

 Finally, the economic theory of "supply and demand," first articulated by Scottish economist Adam Smith in his landmark work, The Wealth of Nations, hints at another key benefit for small bay industrial properties.